 May is the heart of hedgehog breeding season, also known as ‘the rut’.
 The efforts by male hedgehogs to entice females includes circling them and producing some very loud snorting noises!

-• Hedgehogs can travel a mile a nigh to feed and find mating partners.
+• Hedgehogs can travel a mile a night to feed and find mating partners.
 One of the most important things you can do is allow free access between neighbouring gardens, creating ‘hedgehog highways’.
-This could be as simple as a small hole at ground level between fences – you can also purchase special hedgehog crossing if you would like to make a feature of it
+This could be as simple as a small hole at ground level between fences – you can also purchase a special hedgehog crossing if you would like to make a feature of it.

 Read more: How to Create a Hedgehog Friendly Garden